OS/360 and successors: MVS/370 Storage layout

 This is an area containing control blocks that in OS/360 and SVS had been contained in SYS1.SYSJOBQE.

 MVS/XA, MVS/ESA and OS/390 storage layout

 In MVS/XA and later, there are system, private and common areas below the 16 MiB (2^{24} bytes) line, and extended areas between 16 MiB and 2 GiB (2^{31} bytes).

 z/OS storage layout

 In z/OS, the storage layout is similar to that of MVS/XA, MVS/ESA and OS/390; storage above the 2 GiB bar is managed by different services than storage below the bar.

+System job queue, SYSIN and SYSOUT

+OS/360 stores the system job queue as 176 byte records in SYS1.SYSJOBQE.
+Other than the control blocks used for JCL and messages, OS/360 SPOOL processing uses normal temporary DASD datasets pointed to by Dataset Blocks (DSB) on the job queue.

+A job may have associated System Input (SYSIN) datasets created by the Reader/Interpreter from in-stream data on cards, DASD or tape, and system output (SYSOUT) files created by the job; the term SYSOUT also includes the messages associated with the job.
+A job may have SYSOUT in multiple output classes, and the system output Writer processes each output class separately.

+The support in OS/VS2 R1 (SVS) is essentially the same.
+The programs Attached Support Processor (ASP) and Houston Automatic Spooling Priority (HASP) usurp the spooling functions of OS/360 and SVS, maintaining SYSIN and SYSOUT datasets with their own SPOOL mechanisms.

+In OS/VS1, SYSIN and SYSOUT datasets are managed by Job Entry Subsystem 1 (JES1), retaining many of the same operator commands but replacing the SPOOL mechanism.

+In MVS, OS/VS2 R2 and later, SYSIN and SYSOUT datasets are managed by a Job Entry Subsystem (JES2 or JES3), retaining many of the HASP or ASP operator commands and providing their own SPOOL mechanisms.